Omo-Agege: LG Autonomy Bill Greatest Challenge to Constitution Amendment

 The National Assembly on March 29, 2022, transmitted 44 Constitution alteration bills to the 36 state Houses of Assembly for concurrence.

-His words:“Speaking as a senator, represent Delta State and speaking as the Deputy Senate President, I have an obligation, as most of you know, to support Mr. President and this time will not be an exception.
+“Speaking as a senator, representing Delta State and speaking as the Deputy Senate President, I have an obligation, as most of you know, to support Mr. President and this time will not be an exception.
 It’s a decision that was taken, basically, all they’re asking for is ratification.
 These are monies that have been expended through legitimate means, using the Ways and Means device.
 There is no allegation of any wrongdoing.